Dlux804/McQuade-Chem-ML/README.md

 This is the overview of our MLModels Python class functions.
 Obviously, it is incomplete just like our code.
 Update it as you update the code.
 ![Alt text](dataFiles/hte-models-overview.png)

+## Testing from Adam
+Pushing to see if this changes what is in the merge request.